mwasifshkeel/CS212-Assignment-01/README.md

 5. **Menu-Driven Interface**:
-    - The main class (`LibraryManagementSystem`) provides a menu-driven interface, allowing librarians to easily navigate through different functionalities of the system.
+    - The main class (`Main`) provides a menu-driven interface, allowing librarians to easily navigate through different functionalities of the system.
     - Librarians can select desired actions from the menu, triggering corresponding methods to perform tasks efficiently.